Long-term effects of self-harm

 What are the long-term effects of head banging?

-In 2002, a coroner ruled that Jeff Astle, a former England World Cup player, died from a brain disease that was caused by constantly heading footballs.
-Meanwhile, research from America found that the greater the number of times a ball had been headed, the more that reaction time and flexibility of thinking was reduced.
+In fact, repeated blunt force trauma to the head can be so dangerous that in 2002 a coroner ruled that Jeff Astle, a former England World Cup player, died from a brain disease that was caused by constantly heading footballs.

 What are the long-term effects of overdosing?